What Is a "Change-the-Date" and Why Is It Relevant Now?

 Regardless of how you choose to promptly communicate a change to your wedding date, the act is now trending as the "change-the-date."
 Below is the etiquette for how to properly share your wedding postponement cards with your loved ones.

 Define a 'Change-the-Date'

-While self-explanatory, a change-the-date applies to any wedding or event postponement after save-the-dates and/or invitations have gone out to guests.
-A change-the-date is typically sent in the form of a digital announcement and it’s supplemented by stationery (either online or in paper form).
+Synonymous with wedding postponement card, a change-the-date applies to any wedding or event postponement after save-the-dates and/or invitations have gone out to guests.
+A change-the-date is typically sent in the form of a digital announcement and it's supplemented by stationery (either online or in paper form).
 One characteristic about the change-the-date is universal: it is simple.